|

 Multiple witnesses reported hearing more than one explosion the day the

-explosives experts contend that the damage done to the building could not
+bombed, while other explosives experts contend that the damage done to the

-have been caused by a single bomb placed outside in a truck.
+building could not have been caused by a single bomb placed outside in a

 Oklahoma City: Two Blasts and